bolanderc/Bolander-Linear-Algebra-Library/Software Manual/smaceps.md

 **Language:** Python.
 This code was written in Python 3.

-**Description/Purpose:** This routine will compute the single precision value for the machine epsilon or the number of digits in the representation of real numbers in single precision.
+**Description/Purpose:** This routine will compute the single precision value for the machine epsilon.
 This is a routine for analyzing the behavior of any computer.
 This usually will need to be run one time for each computer.

 **Input:** There are no inputs needed.